RE/MAX National Housing Report for May 2025

 Close-to-List Price Ratio

-In February 2025, the average close-to-list price ratio of all 52 metro areas in the report was 99%, the same as February 2024 and up from 98% in January 2025.
+In May 2025, the average close-to-list price ratio of all 52 metro areas in the report was 99%, down from 100% in May 2024 and the same as April 2025.
 The close-to-list price ratio is calculated by the average value of the sales price divided by the list price for each transaction.
 When the number is above 100%, the home closed for more than the list price.
 If it’s less than 100%, the home sold for less than the list price.
-The metro areas with the highest close-to-list price ratios were San Francisco, CA at 104.4%, Hartford, CT at 102.3% and Manchester, NH at 101.0%.
-The metro areas with the lowest close-to-list price ratio were Miami, FL at 93.4%, Houston, TX at 96.4%, and Tampa, FL and New Orleans, LA tied at 96.6%.
+The metro areas with the highest close-to-list price ratios were Hartford, CT at 104.9%, San Francisco, CA at 103.7% and Manchester, NH at 102.3%.
+The metro areas with the lowest close-to-list price ratio were Miami, FL at 93.0%, Bozeman, MT at 95.8%, and New Orleans, LA at 96.5%.

-Close To List Price Ratio: 3 markets with the lowest close to list price ratio
+Close To List Price Ratio: 3 markets with the highest close to list price ratio

 Days on Market

-The average days on market for homes sold in February 2025 was 51, up six days compared to the average in February 2024 and down five days compared to January 2025.
-The metro areas with the highest days on market averages were Bozeman, MT at 119, Fayetteville, AR at 85 and San Antonio, TX at 83.
-The lowest days on market were Baltimore, MD and Washington, D.C. tied at 19, Dover, DE and Philadelphia, PA tied at 22, and Trenton, NJ at 23.
+The average days on market for homes sold in May 2025 was 39, up five days compared to the average in May 2024 and down two days compared to April 2025.
+The metro areas with the highest days on market averages were Miami, FL and Fayetteville, AR tied at 76, San Antonio, TX at 74 and Orlando, FL at 69.
+The lowest days on market were Baltimore, MD at 12, Washington, D.C. at 13 and Manchester, NH at 14.
 Days on market is the number of days between when a home is first listed in an MLS and a sales contract is signed.

-Days On Market: 3 markets with the highest days on Market
+Days On Market: 3 markets with the lowest days on Market

 A More Detailed Look...